GenesisEX/choose-database/README.md

 Note that it is now in the cloud computing age, you really should move your apps into the cloud space.
 So you don't really need to install and maintain a database on a server by yourself.
 Find a managed database that can be scaled well.
 In this way, you can also easily to write apps with serverless concept.

+DocumentDB/NoSQL

+Now I want to move to the next popular database, called DocumentDB.
+When people talks about NoSQL, it is most likely DocumentDB.

+Basically, DocumentDB tries to solve one issue in RDBMS: you want flexible columns in a row.
+Thinking of a user profile, which might have lots of attributes.
+But for a particular user, it may only have a few of them.
+In this case, if you use RDBMS columns to store each of the attributes, you are wasting a lof ot storage room for the empty fields.
+Remember that RDBMS is normally stored row by row in a file, and the space of each row is not sizeable, because otherwise you have to re-write the remaining file to update a row.
+So the RDBMS columns are fixed length, and you have to reserve the space of all columns even if it is empty.

+So in DocumentDB, each row is stored in a file, which allows a flexible row size.
+You don't have to reserve space for a column that is not used.

+However, when you want to update a column in a row file, you have to read the whole file, update it, and write the whole file back.
+So the file itself cannot be very large.
+Compare this with the RDBMS, RDBMS can find the column location in a row on the disk, and update only that part of the file, without reading/writing the whole file.